jordibisbal/functional-php/README.md

 # Functional-php

-Inspired (when not copying from) several functional libraries like https://github.com/lstrojny/functional-php.
+Inspired (when not copying from) several functional libraries like https://github.com/lstrojny/functional-php, https://github.com/Lambdish/phunctional and some adhoc ones.

 ## Install